woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 We see the story/tape for what it is, then we’re nolonger fascinated by it.
 We include it, make room for it,choose it to be that way, love it for what it is.
 Then it becomes flimsy, it becomes less relevant, it stops running our life.

 The path is never the problem.
-It is not the path but our unconsciousness that keeps us trapped.
+It is not the path but our 9 that keeps us trapped.
 All paths are good not only for whatever value is there, but also in the sense that they provide opportunities to see through them too.

 All devices, all the rapies can be useful.
 All are channels to Reality as our awareness becomes more real.
 Awareness makes our moment-to-moment living — just as it is — the road to heaven.